 The University operates on a weekly enrollment cycle.
 Each term is a period of eight (8) weeks (56 days).
 Some courses may not be available on a weekly basis.
-Students should check the course schedule at www.grantham.edu, the Student Portal, or contact their Student Advisor.
+Students should check the course schedule at www.grantham.edu, GLife, or contact their Student Advisor.